Editorial Standards

 Several points shifted from prior years and they matter in production.

-• The December 2024 revision changed Part IV headings and added an “as corrected” column that requires specific totals.
+- The December 2024 revision changed Part IV headings and added an “as corrected” column that requires specific totals, and because Form 8985 is not a year-specific form, Rev. 12-2024 stays in use across tax years until the IRS publishes a new revision.
 Make sure your templates reflect the new layout.

-Practical tip, do a five‑minute “page math” early.
-Count the cover sheet, the 8985, and every 8986 before you pick a submission method.
-It saves last‑minute scrambles and rejected faxes.
+Practical tip, assemble the full package early.
+Confirm the cover sheet, the 8985, and every 8986 are in order before you pick a submission method.
+It saves last‑minute scrambles and rejected submissions.

 Due dates you cannot miss

-• Do not include extra attachments sent to partners.
-Send only the 8985 and applicable 8986s.
+- Do not include extra attachments sent to partners.
+Send only the Form 8985 and the applicable Forms 8986.

 Tracking numbers, with a simple example